Maullin1996/fake_store_api_design/README.md

 - Handles the user login flow, including text fields for username and password and a button to submit the credentials.
     ```bash
     class LoginTemplate extends StatelessWidget {
-      // A flag indicating whether the login button is in a loading state.
+      /// A flag indicating whether the login button is in a loading state.
       final bool? isLoadingButton;
-      // The callback function for when the cart button is pressed.
+      /// The callback function for when the cart button is pressed.
       final VoidCallback? cartonPressed;
-      // The callback function for when the back button is pressed.
+      /// The callback function for when the back button is pressed.
       final VoidCallback? backonPressed;
-      // The callback function for when the login button is pressed.
+      /// The callback function for when the login button is pressed.
       final VoidCallback? onPressed;
-      // The callback function to handle changes to the password field.
+      /// The callback function to handle changes to the password field.
       final Function(String)? onChangePassword;
-      // The callback function to handle changes to the username field.
+      /// The callback function to handle changes to the username field.
       final Function(String)? onChangeUsername;
-      // A controller for the username input field.
+      /// A controller for the username input field.
       final TextEditingController? usernameController;
-      // A controller for the password input field.
+      /// A controller for the password input field.
       final TextEditingController? passwordController;
-      // A validator function for the password field.
+      /// A validator function for the password field.
       final String?
 Function(String?)? validatorPassword;
-      // A validator function for the username field.
+      /// A validator function for the username field.
       final String?
 Function(String?)? validatorUsername;
+      /// Whether to obscure the text in the input.
+      final bool obscureText;
+      /// The path of the logo image.
+      final String path;
+      /// Change obcureText state.
+      final Function()? iconOnPressed;
       // constructor and build method...
     }